What does IMRCS stand for?

 You will be eligible for election as a member of the college you’ve chosen to apply for if you’ve successfully passed all parts of the exam.

-How do I apply for parts A and B?
+How do I apply for Part B OCC?

-For Part B registration you must have passed Part A, or candidates who sat the old IMRCS exam must have passed Parts 1 and 2.
-You then need to submit:
+For Part B registration you must have passed Part A. You will need to submit the following documents:

-• a copy of your passing letters for Parts 1 and 2 or Part A. If you passed these with another college, you should submit original passing letters and your primary medical qualification.
+- a copy of your passing letter for Part A. If you passed Part A with another college, you should submit original passing letter and your primary medical qualification.

 When is the next exam date?